department-of-veterans-affairs/developer-portal-backend/generated/README.md

 This directory is for files that are generated rather than written in a standard way.
 At the moment this serves one purpose.
 A file called baked-env.ts is created that exports a variable call bakedEnv of type Record<string, string | undefined>.
 To generate these files run `node generate-files.js` at the root of the project.
 The generate-files.js script takes all environment variables starting in "NODE_APP_" and places them in to the backedEnv variable making them accessible at runtime.

-Note: There is are commands `npm run genfiles` and `npm run genfiles:test` that run the generate-files.js script for you.
+Note: The commands `npm run genfiles` and `npm run genfiles:test` will run the generate-files.js script for you.